Rortizri/Time-Series/README.md

 - In Machine Learning, Support-Vector Machines (SVMs, also support-vector networks) are supervised learning models with associated learning algorithms that analyze data for classification and regression analysis.

+DEEP LEARNING FUNDAMENTALS

+- Deep learning is a subset of machine learning, which is essentially a neural network with three or more layers.
+These neural networks attempt to simulate the behavior of the human brain far from matching its ability—allowing it to learn from large amounts of data.

 <!---